 Figure 2.13 Extract from an instruction file.

-Whitespace
+Whitespace and comma

 The whitespace instruction is similar to the secondary marker in that it allows the user to navigate through a model output file line prior to reading a non-fixed observation (see below).
-It directs a PEST++ program to move its cursor forwards from its current position until it encounters the next blank character.
-The cursor is then moved forward again until it finds a nonblank character, with the cursor finally placed on the blank character preceding this nonblank character (i.e. on the last blank character in a sequence of blank characters) ready for the next instruction.
-The whitespace instruction is a simple “w”, separated from its neighbouring instructions by at least one blank space.
+It directs a PEST++ program to move its cursor forwards from its current position until it encounters the next blank character or comma.
+The cursor is then moved forward again until it finds another character that is not a whitespace or comma, with the cursor finally placed on the blank/comma character preceding this nonblank/non-comma character (i.e. on the last blank /comma character in a sequence of blank and/or comma characters) ready for the next instruction.
+The whitespace/comma instruction is a simple “w”, separated from its neighbouring instructions by at least one blank space.
+Note the use of the comma as a suitable ‘w’ is a departure from PEST instruction set, but is very useful for making efficient instruction files out of CSV files.

 Consider the model output file line represented below.

-MODEL OUTPUTS: 2.89988 4.487892 -4.59098 8.394843
+MODEL OUTPUTS: 2.89988 4.487892,-4.59098,8.394843

 The following instruction line directs a PEST++ program to read the fourth number on the above line.